How to Build A Headboard Bench Video

 I finally got to take some pictures of the new twin headboard bench!
 I’m so happy I didn’t paint it.

-This small headboard bench would be great in an entry way, or even in a bedroom, perhaps at the foot of the bed.
+This small headboard bench would be great in an entryway, or even in a bedroom, perhaps at the foot of the bed.

 How to make a headboard bench video tutorial

 This quick little video will show you how easy it is to make your very own headboard bench.
-Like I said, each bed is different, but the build is basically the same.
+As I said, each bed is different, but the build is basically the same.
 Just make sure you start by choosing what you will use for legs.
 If you would like to see a slower (longer) version of the headboard video, you can watch it on youtube.

 How to use gel stain on your new headboard bench video tutorial